 Activities which are neither exempt nor categorically excluded (under each category) will require an environmental assessment (EA) documenting compliance with NEPA, HUD, and with the environmental requirements of other applicable federal laws.
-Comprehensive guidance for completing this level of review can be found on the HUD EA website (see Resources-Resource 6.8).
+Comprehensive guidance for completing this level of review can be found on the <a href="https://example.com/hub.cs/ will trigger an EIS.
+In the event a subrecipient finds itself involved with this level of review, the subrecipient should contact the Regulatory Oversight team via env.reviews@recovery.texas.gov immediately for further instructions.